NREL/reV-tutorial/README.md

 # reV-tutorial
 A tutorial for the Renewable Energy Technical Potenital Model ([reV](https://github.com/NREL/reV)).

-This is a draft repository for learning to run reV, both through the command with CLIs and via the Python modules.
+This is a draft repository for learning to run reV, both through Commands-Line Interface (CLIs) and via the Python modules.
 It contains the sample input data found in the reV repository and sample run directories set up to create outputs for a study area in Rhode Island.
 Detailed instructions, example runs, and tests can be found in the official reV repository.
 This repository will supplement that material with a set of python scripts and preconfigured run folders specifically tailored for learning the basics of retrieving/generating the input datasets, configuring the settings, running the model, and troubleshooting common problems.
 The sample runs will point to the inputs automatically with the hope that it will help the user better understand the required formats needed for building custom inputs.
 This repo will also include a FAQ page that will be added to as questions arise along with a common gotcha page for common mistakes.

-# Brief Description of the reV modeling pipeline
+# Brief description of the reV modeling pipeline

 reV is split into three main components:
 1) simulating renewable energy generation and cost potential across a landscape